scokobro/scokobro.github.io/scriv-pandoc-preview.md

 When `pandoc`/`pandoc-citeproc`:small_blue_diamond: come to make my plain-text markdown document into an all-singing all-dancing `html`/`odt`/`doc` version this information tells them where to find:

 * the `.bib` file with all my bibliographic material in
-* the `.csl` (citation style language\*\*) file that describes the style of citations and bibliography that I need.
+* the `.csl` (citation style language:small_orange_diamond:) file that describes the style of citations and bibliography that I need.

 In a pandoc markdown document, citations look like this `[@Kress:1996]` or for year-only citations, like this `[-@Kress:1996]`.
 There are variations on this theme and you should look at the `pandoc` documentation of full details.
 Basically they are the citation keys from your `.bib` database prefixed with an `@` and enclosed in square brackets.

+---

-:small_blue_diamond: this is the thing that turns citation markdown (see below, or look at `pandoc` documentation) into correctly formatted in-text citations and a fully formatted and organised bibliography.
+:small_blue_diamond: This is the thing that turns citation markdown (see below, or look at `pandoc` documentation) into correctly formatted in-text citations and a fully formatted and organised bibliography.
 It comes with `pandoc`.

-\*\* CSL seems to be a very accessible alternative to the nastiness that is the `bibtex` citation style file (eeuuch!).
+:small_orange_diamond: CSL seems to be a very accessible alternative to the nastiness that is the `bibtex` citation style file (eeuuch!).
 If you need a certain style then chances are you can download it from [this site](http://editor.citationstyles.org/about/).
 If it's not there then you can use the online tool to create what you need.

 ### 2. Starting markmon ###